kmadjei/myFirst-ReactApp-dojoBlog/README.md

 ### Acknowledgements

-- I  am grateful for @iamshaunjp valuable lessons he provides on his YouTube channel.
+- I  am grateful for [@iamshaunjp] valuable lessons he provides on his YouTube channel.
-- I also like to thank @@maxschwarzmueller for his lesson as well, especially introduction to Firebase for brief moment in his [React Crush Course](https://www.youtube.com/watch?v=Dorf8i6lCuk&ab_channel=Academind).
+- I also like to thank [@maxschwarzmueller] for his lesson as well, especially introduction to Firebase for brief moment in his [React Crush Course](https://www.youtube.com/watch?v=Dorf8i6lCuk&ab_channel=Academind).